-Join Jane Barratt for an in-depth discussion in this video Bonds, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Bonds, part of Learning to Manage Personal Investments.

 - How would you feel if I told you…the only way you can buy a house…was that if you paid for it entirely in cash.…It's hard to imagine, right?…And that's why loans exist.…Loans make big, important purchases possible.…This is essentially what a bond is;…A loan that you make to a company or government,…so they can finance large projects.…In order to do this, they issue bonds.…Government-Issued Bonds,…which are also called Government Notes or Bills.…are considered quite safe.…Cities, States and federal governments all issue bonds.…